Case Management Community of Practice (CM-COP)

 Case managers in the higher education setting provide goal-oriented and strengths-based assessment, intervention, and coordination of services to students experiencing academic, personal, or medical difficulties in order to assist them in removing barriers to success and in increasing their holistic well-being.

 Welcome to a newly organized list of resources related to case management and the BIT.
-NaBITA’s new COP for case managers is designed to be a community to support the work case managers are tasked with completing.
+NaBITA’s new community of practice for case managers is designed to be a place where higher education case managers come together to access resources, learn best practices, and engage in dialogue about the field.

-The NABITA-CM COP is made up of three main areas:
+The CM-COP Community of Practice is made up of four main areas:

-Click here to learn more information and to register for the summit.
+Click here to learn more information and to register for the certification course.

-NaBITA is excited to announce the upcoming book, A Practical Guide to Case Management in Higher Education.
-Written by Makenzie Schiemann and Jamie Molnar, with help from over a dozen experts, this guide book will assist new and seasoned case managers better perform their jobs and stay current in the latest trends.
+NaBITA is excited to announce A Practical Guide to Case Management in Higher Education.
+Written by Makenzie Schiemann, M.S. and Jamie Molnar, LMHC, with help from over a dozen experts, A Practical Guide to Case Management in Higher Education offers a comprehensive examination of the growing field of higher education case management.
+As the first ever book of its kind, this text provides the foundations for the work, defines standards of practice, and includes specific strategies case managers can utilize for a variety of student populations and concerns.
 A sample table of contents is available here.

 - Sample Outreach Timeline